 I told myself that I would save the quilt for a nesting project if and when I had my second child.
 Well, my daughter is 2 and a half.
 And my son turns 6 today.
 The only time those baby clothes have left that plastic bag was a few weeks before my daughter’s home birth.
 I recruited my mother, and together sprawled on my living room floor, we searched the keepsakes for recyclable baby clothes.
 We found a few yellow pieces and some cute white lace booties that were feminine enough, but mostly I just opened up a box of memories that I was unprepared to deal with.

 Those first 11 nights alone without my baby boy, after hours of rushed, medicated labor and fearful, breathless moments after birth – just to leave him hooked to those machines and drive through the snow back to our bed, no feet kicking in my belly and no warm little snuggles in the outfits neatly lined on his shelves.
-Memories of lunch with my now husband, feeling like an imposter eating alone with our 2 day old son sleeping in a nurse’s arms.
+Memories of lunch with my ex, feeling like an imposter eating alone with our 2 day old son sleeping in a nurse’s arms.
 Driving an hour both ways several times a day just to have a chance to nurse him.
 Guilt of not being able to nurse him more, guilt of not knowing all that I know now about childbirth and life.

 Memories of our first flight to Florida, his fuzzy little head nuzzled on my chest in the baby carrier, on our way to a culture shock and new life.
 Memories both of the wonderful kind, and painful reminders of our family’s rocky start.
 But the smell, that sweet baby smell was gone.
 Where had it gone?
 His little socks and mittens had not been washed since they were last on his once teensy toes and fingers, only packed in that bag to taunt my thoughts in my most stressful, overwhelmed moments (along with those thousands of unsorted digital photos) for years to come.
 How unfair it was for that smell to escape, as though a cruel reminder that they grow too fast and the precious time cannot be captured as we wish.